Claimant to the historic throne of Ghassan and Head of the Royal House of Ghassan

 The Chemors of Kfarhata have the title of Sheiks.
 They were the governors of Akoura in the mountains of Byblos between 1211 and 1633 and the rulers of Zgharta-Zawiya between 1641 and 1747.
 Their ancestors were the Ghassanids, a Christian tribe that dwelled in the Arabian Peninsula.
 After being displaced from Yemen because of a natural disaster, they settled in the Houran region of Syria.
 They allied themselves with the Byzantines as protectors of the South.
 Past the Islamic conquest of the area, they sought refuge in Lebanon.
 Their first stay was in Akoura (Byblos district) then they moved to Kfarhata in 1641.
 The Following are the direct decedents of HIRH Youssef El Chemor, Sheikh El Chemor, last sovereign prince of Zgharta-Zawye, 1747 CE, through his son, HIRH Abu Issa, Sheikh El Chemor of Kfarhata; his son Issa, Sheikh El Chemor of Kfarhata; his son, Youssef, Sheikh El Chemor of Kfarhata; his son, Selim, Sheikh El Chemor of Kfarhata; his son, Mikhael Saleem, Sheikh El Chemor of Kfarhata; and his son, Antonios, Sheikh El Chemor of Kfarhata.

 HIRH Crown Prince Sheikh Selim El Chemor of Ghassan and all his descendants (Hon.
-Head of House and Name).
+Int.
+Head of House and Name, Head of the Lebanese branch).

 HIRH Prince Sheikh Michel El Chemor of Ghassan and all his descendants.